openstack-archive/fuel-plugin-purestorage-cinder/docs/purestorage-cinder-guide.rst

      # purenetwork list vir0

 10. Select the defaults for all other Pure Storage options.
-More details on these options can be found in the `Pure Storage Fuel Plugin documentation <https://xxx.purestorage.com>`_.
+Each selectable option has a description in the Fuel GUI.

 11. If using Fibre Channel as the storage protocol you need to select the zoning method to be used in your deployment.
 If you are configuring your own zones then select 'Manual' but you can select 'Automatic' if you wish to use the Openstack Fibre Channel Zone Manager.
 If 'Automatic' is selected you will need to provide the necessary information for the Zone Manager to communicate and configure your fibre channel switches.